Vegan milk chocolate manufacturers explain the challenges of creating a plant-based dairy bar, the ingredients used and why they’re more expensive.

-This extensive use of different plant-based ingredients means creating a viable alternative to vegan milk chocolate presents a host of challenges.
+This extensive use of different plant-based ingredients presents a host of challenges for creating a viable alternative to milk chocolate.

 Cadbury explains that while rice milk is a lot cheaper and easier to find, it simply isn’t creamy enough.
 He adds that rice milk can be too sweet: “The taste just doesn’t compare.”

-Butterworth says Ombar doesn’t use rice or oats for more than just the flavour factor: “Rice and oat milk are liquids with high water activity, which can cause microbiological issues and shorten the shelf life.”
-Additionally, using coconut makes the chocolate “moreish”.
+Ombar avoids using rice or oats for more than just the flavour factor.
+“Rice and oat milk are liquids with high water activity,” explains Butterworth.
+“That can cause microbiological issues and shorten the shelf life.”
+She adds that using coconut makes the chocolate “moreish”.

 That explains why many brands use dried rice powder.
 Using creamed coconut accounts for that too, as it has a low water activity.